Last Updated: May 19, 2026

 Plants & Decorations

-Large pieces of driftwood create natural territory markers and provide some visual barriers.
-Smooth rocks and boulders can be used, but avoid sharp edges that could injure the fish during digging.
-Leave large areas of open sand since demon eartheaters spend most of their time sifting over open substrate rather than hiding among structure.
-The goal is a natural, open layout that mimics their riverine habitat.
+Large pieces of driftwood create natural territory markers and visual barriers.
+Smooth rocks and boulders add structure without sharp edges that could injure the fish during digging.
+Leave large open areas of sand as the primary habitat feature.
+These fish spend most of their time working across open substrate, not hiding in structure.

 Substrate

-Fine sand is absolutely non-negotiable.
-Demon eartheaters are among the most dedicated sand-sifters in the cichlid world.
-They take large mouthfuls of sand, filter edible particles through their gills, and expel the rest.
-This behavior is constant and essential to their well-being.
-Gravel or coarse substrates will damage gill filaments and prevent natural feeding.
-Use a fine, smooth aquarium sand or pool filter sand at a depth of 2-3 inches (5-7 cm).
+Fine sand is mandatory.
+Demon eartheaters take large mouthfuls of substrate, filter edible particles through their gill rakers, and expel the rest in a stream from their gill openings.
+This behavior is constant and central to their well-being.
+Gravel or coarse substrates damage gill filaments, prevent natural feeding, and cause chronic stress.
+Use fine aquarium sand or pool filter sand at 2-3 inches (5-7 cm) depth.

 Tank Mates